How to Fix Your Nest Thermostat When it Won't Respond

-If your home has the Nest Thermostat you probably heard about the recent outages and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If your home has the Nest Thermostat you probably heard about the recent outages and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

-For additional information, see Nest Support page.
-For a more basic overview, keep on reading:
+For additional information, see their Nest Support page.
+For a more basic summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or turning off completely.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
 Nest says to try recharging and restarting your thermostat to rectify the glitch and get it up and working again.

 - the thermostat not working in the Nest application and disconnected from the Wi-Fi

 - the thermostat tells you the battery is low and it needs to shut itself down